JiriJozif/datesuninfo/README.md

 # PHP library for calculating Sunrise, Sunset and Sun transit

-A more accurate replacement for the PHP function `date_sun_info()`, which has been returning inaccurate sunrise and sunset times from version 8.0 up to the present (April 2025).
+A more accurate replacement for the PHP function `date_sun_info()`.
 In addition, the library provides extra values and functions.

 ## Installation